x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbSequence/restart_en.md

 ##RETURN VALUE##

-When the function executes successfully, it will return the next value as number.
+When the function executes successfully, return void.

 When the function fails, an exception will be thrown and an error message will be printed.